temporalio/temporal/README.md

 ## Repository

 This repository contains the source code of the Temporal server.
-To implement Workflows, Activities and Workers, use any of the [supported languages](https://docs.temporal.io/dev-guide/).
+To implement Workflows, Activities and Workers, use one of the [supported languages](https://docs.temporal.io/dev-guide/).

 ## Contributing